adkowalkowski/react-api-studio-ghiblist/README.md

 ## Project Description

-This project will function as a to-do/watch list for Studio Ghibli (SG) movies.
-Users will be able to: view all SG movies, search SG movies, and add SG movies to a to-do/watch list.
-Once movies are on the watch list, users can then click a button that adds these movies to a watched list.
+This project will function as a to-watch list for Studio Ghibli (SG) movies.
+Users will be able to: view all SG movies, search SG movies, and add SG movies to a to-watch list.
+Once movies are on the to-watch list, users can then click a button that adds these movies to a watched list.
+There will also be an about/how to use page along with a page for users to submit feedback.

 ## API

 The Studio Ghibli API requires no key.
 The main endpoint I'll be using is <https://https://ghibliapi.herokuapp.com/films>.
-This contains an array of 22 items with each item being a distinct movie -- each of these 22 items contains info like the movie name, director, producer, movie poster, release date, etc....
+This contains an array of 22 items with each item being a distinct movie -- each of these 22 items contains info like the movie name, description, movie poster, release date, etc....
 This data will be used to render data in the application.

 ```